 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.

-There are many benefits of investing in a life insurance policy.
-First and foremost, it can help your loved ones pay for funeral expenses if you unexpectedly pass away.
+There are many benefits that can make investing in a life insurance policy worth it.
+First and foremost, life insurance can help your loved ones pay for funeral expenses if you unexpectedly pass away.
 It can help ensure your family can better maintain their standard of living in your absence.
-In addition, a life insurance policy might accumulate cash value, which you can take advantage of while you’re still living.
+In addition, permanent life insurance policies like whole life insurance can accumulate cash value, which you can take advantage of while you’re still living.
 Once your cash value is large enough, you may be able to withdraw from it, get a life insurance loan, or use some of it to pay premiums.

 Do you have a partner or children that depend on you financially?
 If so, life insurance can protect them if you suddenly pass away.
 Without a policy, your loved ones might struggle to support themselves and move on with their lives.